ArunAdPushup/davidboucher.me/DFP API Python/README.md

 When you are ready simply type 'python createValues' followed by enter.
 Then input your key_id and number of values.

-###Step 3b - Editing the script to include Ad Unit Sizes
+###Step 2b - Editing the script to include Ad Unit Sizes

 Open the file 'createLineItem.py' in a text editor.
 On line 70, I have specified creative placeholder sizes as a default.
 Work out what sizes your ad units are and fill this creativePlaceholders object with those sizes.
-Be very careful to format it properly: with the exact same formatting as I have done just with your sizes instead of mine.
+Be very careful to format it properly, with the exact same formatting as I have done just with your sizes instead of mine.
 Also be careful not to include a comma after the final value as this will throw an error.

 P.S.
 If you would line your line items to be called something different than "Prebid_", you can change that